-The global human insulin market reached a value of US$ 34.8 Billion in 2019.
+The global human insulin market exhibited moderate growth during 2015-2020.
+Looking forward, IMARC Group expects the market to grow at a CAGR of around 5% during the forecast period (2021-2026).
 Human insulin (HI) is a form of synthetic insulin that is synthesized in laboratories for pharmaceutical use.
 It is bio-engineered by growing insulin proteins within E-coli bacteria (Escherichia coli) cells to mimic the properties of insulin naturally present in humans.
 The HI drugs are available in three kinds, namely rapid-acting, long-acting and premixed.
 They are used as a solution or suspension and are usually injected subcutaneously and aid in promoting the uptake of glucose from the blood into internal organs, such as fat cells, skeletal muscles and liver.
 They also inhibit hepatic glucose production, lipolysis and proteolysis and enhance protein synthesis in the body.

 Breakup by Distribution Channel: